 We can click links to open web pages:

 And do assertions:

-seeRecord method which uses ActiveRecord layer to check that record exists in database.
+seeRecord method which uses the ActiveRecord layer to check that a record exists in the database.

-You can also access framework globals inside a test or access dependency injection containers
+You can also access framework globals inside a test or access the dependency injection container

 Also check all available Public Properties of the used modules to get full access to their data.